 Do you go with an assisted living community?
 Or a nursing home?
 Are the two synonymous?
 Not exactly.

-When it comes to a nursing home vs assisted living, there are some major differences, from the cost to care services to how accessible they may be.
+When it comes to a nursing home vs assisted living, there are some major differences, from the cost of care services to how accessible they may be.
 This guide will help you determine which is best for your needs and budget so that you can get the best possible care.

 What Is Assisted Living?